320james/afiliation-normalization/README.md

 With more time and additional data for testing, there’s definitely room for improvement.
 One area would be improving the formatting of normalized affiliation strings in the output CSV to enhance readability and make it more suitable for real-world database use.
 We could also optimize the program for handling very large datasets or improve fuzzy matching by filtering out common words like "the," "for," "and," "a," etc., before processing.

 There’s no shortage of ways to build on this.
 Threshold values could be tuned to be either more forgiving or more strict, and we could explore which algorithms perform best at scale.
 Overall, this project meets the challenge of standardizing affiliation strings and lays a solid foundation for more advanced data normalization efforts.

-Given the 3–5 hour window for this task, I’m fairly happy with this approach.
-It was a fun exercise—thank you!

 ## How to run the Script